qurle/swap-variables/readme.md

 Run it from the Quick Actions or Plugin menu.
 Select some layers, choose source and destination variable collections and hit Swap button.

-You can choose the scope for plugin: selection, current page, all pages or local styles.
+You can choose the scope for plugin: selection, current page, all pages, local styles or links in local variables (aka aliases)ⁿᵉʷ.

 After all, you may see some error.
 Click on them to focus viewport on problematic objects.